 NOTE: Though we did build and test both of our crossbows, the potential for injury from any weapon is enough to compel us to say that whoever decides to make a crossbow does so at his or her own risk.

-An archer might consider it kin to a firearm ...a shooter, on the other hand, most likely would think it a stock-mounted bow ...and you wouldn't need a poll to know the general public's feeling: It looks sinister enough to be a lethal weapon!
+An archer might consider it kin to a firearm.
+A shooter, on the other hand, most likely would think it a stock-mounted bow.
+To the general public, you wouldn't need a poll to know their feeling: It looks sinister enough to be a lethal weapon!

-In short, there's not much doubt that the modern crossbow suffers an "identity crisis," but-regardless of the mystery that still surrounds this curious hybrid-it's been gaining in popularity among hunters and targeteers alike ...and that trend hasn't gone unnoticed here at MOTHER.
+In short, there's not much doubt that the modern crossbow suffers an "identity crisis," but regardless of the mystery that still surrounds this curious hybrid, it's been gaining in popularity among hunters and targeteers alike.
+That trend hasn't gone unnoticed here at MOTHER EARTH NEWS.

 Over the past few years, crossbow design has received considerable attention from various manufacturers, with the result that the old standard has been modified to run the gamut from a paramilitary-looking assault piece to an artistic expression of classical physics.
 And although these developments represent improvement in most cases, they're beyond the ability of all but the best-equipped crafts people to duplicate.

 We chose the path of least resistance and used the simplest common denominators in our design.
 The stock of our crossbow consists of a center spine covered on each side by a strengthening flank.
 As a bolted-together unit, this flat-aluminum assembly serves as a combination barrel (or chase in crossbow terminology), trigger housing, handgrip, and shoulder extension.

 The bow, or prod, is set into the nose of the forestock, and the two-piece trigger mechanism, cut from 1/4" plate steel, is pinned between the right and left flank pieces just below the receiver.
 Walnut stock inserts were trimmed and shaped to mate with the stock on either side of the shoulder extension.